mdancho84/mdancho84.github.io/_posts/2020-01-21-hyperparamater-tune-product-price-prediction.md

 ## 6.4 Model Winner!

-__Winner:__ The `xtboost` model had an MAE of \$3,209 on the test data set.
+__Winner:__ The `xgboost` model had an MAE of \$3,209 on the test data set.
 We select this model with the following parameters to move forward.

 {% highlight r %}